phoenixframework/phoenix_live_view/guides/client/bindings.md

 ```

 If `phx-mounted` is used on the initial page render, it will be invoked only
 after the initial WebSocket connection is established.
+An exception to this is
+elements that are defined outside of a LiveView.
+For those, `phx-mounted` will
+run immediately when `liveSocket.connect()` is called.

 To react to elements being removed from the DOM, the `phx-remove` binding
 may be specified, which can contain a `Phoenix.LiveView.JS` command to execute.